Your money-making expert. Financial journalist, TV and radio personality.

 Perhaps this is the opportunity you needed to start up a business you’ve always dreamed of running.
 Obviously you need to be sensible and have a realistic idea, but this is your chance to be adventurous.

-It seems like now isn’t really the time to do it, but actually if you’ve got a really good idea and some soild plans it could be the perfect time.
+It seems like now isn’t really the time to do it, but actually if you’ve got a really good idea and some solid plans it could be the perfect time.
 For loads of handy information to get you started, have a look at our 20 top tips for running your own business.

 If you don’t want all the responsibility of running your own business, you could still think about starting on a whole new career path.
 We’ve got a great article about boosting your job prospects for free.
 It’ll tell you where you can go for free online courses and how to listen to university lectures from the very best universities in the world like Oxford and Harvard.